Potato psyllid adult, nymphs, and eggs (photo by Andy Jensen, NW Potato Consortium).

 Managing Potato Psyllids with Insecticides

 Potato psyllids are important pests because they can spread the bacterium that causes zebra chip disease.
-The only way to manage this disease is to control potato psyllids.
-We cannot stop psyllids fro...
+They cannot be stopped from migrating into potato fields.
+However, they can be controlled once...

 Colorado Potato Beetles in the News